 Cycling in the city can’t get any better than this.
 The extension of the Eastern Coastal Loop from East Coast takes you around Singapore’s most famous landmarks, including the Supertrees of Gardens by the Bay, Marina Bay Sands, and the Singapore Flyer.
 Start in the late evening, just in time to catch the sunset over the Singapore skyline.

-Start point: Tanjong Rhu Promenade, located opposite Singapore Sports Hub.
+Start point: Tanjong Rhu Promenade, located opposite Singapore Sports Hub

 11. For seasoned cyclists: Coast-to-Coast (C2C) Trail

 This cycling route in Singapore is perfect for those looking to dash through the green spaces across the island.
-Spanning 36km, the trail cuts across 18 parks and nature areas, plus 11 park connectors, including Bukit Batok Nature Park, Singapore Botanic Gardens and the untouched land of Coney Island.
+Spanning 36km, the cycling route cuts across 18 parks and nature areas, plus 11 park connectors, including Bukit Batok Nature Park, Singapore Botanic Gardens and the untouched land of Coney Island.
 Download the Coast-to-Coast (C2C) mobile app to make the most out of your two-wheeled adventure.

 Start point: Jurong Lake Gardens